Pisich/PisiChHorseRacing/README.md

 #Run the container
 docker run -it pisichhorseracing:1.0
 ```
-The proyect is built inside an Alpine image.
+The project is built inside an Alpine image.
 Inside it, there are some basic compiling and formatting tools that the proyect depends on.
 ## Contributions
 If you would like to see a feature added, feel free to submit an issue or a pull request.